acemod/ACE3/docs/wiki/feature/hellfire.md

 ## 1. Overview

 ### 1.1 Guidance
-Hellfire missile is Semi-active laser guided; requiring an observer to guide the missile for it's entire flight.
+Hellfire missile is a semi-active laser guided weapon.
+It requires an observer (either the launch platform or an external source) to provide laser designation.

 ### 1.2 Attack profiles
 Missile does not need line of sight to target when fired and can Lock-On-After-Launch (can also delay lasing target).